xplosionmind/old.tommi.space/_notes/public/Travel.md

 ---
 date: 2020-11-13
 updated: 2020-11-14
-description: "Insights about travelling"
+description: "Insights about traveling"
-permalink: /travel
 redirect_from:
   - /journeys
   - /travel-guide
   - /travelling
+  - /traveling
   - /backpacking
-related:
-  - /places
 ---
 As of the time I'm writing, we're in a middle of a pandemic and travelling for pleasure, especially abroad, is not a smart move.
 The more I stay put, the more I need to discover the world.
 I hope we'll get back to it very soon.